Glenbrook Lagoon

-Glenbrook Lagoon is a fresh water lagoon located in Glenbrook, New South Wales, at the foot of the Blue Mountains.
+Glenbrook Lagoon is a fresh water lagoon located in Glenbrook, New South Wales, Australia, at the foot of the Blue Mountains.
 It is heritage-listed.

 Description

-Glenbrook Lagoon is a heritage-listed site located in the suburb of Glenbrook in the Blue mountains 10 kilometres west of Penrith and 3.8 km from Nepean river.
+Glenbrook Lagoon is a heritage-listed site located in the suburb of Glenbrook in the Blue Mountains 10 kilometres west of Penrith and 3.8 km from Nepean river.
 The lagoon is a natural flat-bottom freshwater lagoon with an average depth of 2.7 metres and a maximum depth of 4.05 metres.
 The lagoon covers an area of 7 hectares.
 It relies on waterflow from the surrounding area.
 The lagoon is also fed by natural springs.
 Glenbrook Lagoon is one of only three lagoons of this kind in the Hawkesbury area water catchment.
 The lagoon and its surrounding area provide an important natural sanctuary for native flora and fauna.
 Currently the lagoon is used as a nature reserve and tourist attraction.
-Glenbrook lagoon is of great cultural and historical significance to the people of the Blue Mountains.
+Glenbrook Lagoon is of great cultural and historical significance to the people of the Blue Mountains.

 History

 Bordered by residential areas on four sides, Glenbrook Lagoon serves as a reminder of the area's historic bush past.

 Best known for being found by William Lawson, William Wentworth and Gregory Blaxland on their crossing of the Blue Mountains in 1813; Blaxland, In his journal, described the way he "fell into a large lagoon of good water of very coarse rushes".
 In 1814 the lagoon and its surrounding areas were used as a camp by a group of convicts led by Cox as they built the first road over the Blue Mountains.
-At the instruction of Governor Macquarie the camp was later used as a Military depot at the start of the mountains checking travellers permits to travel over the Blue Mountains.
+At the instruction of Governor Macquarie the camp was later used as a military depot at the start of the mountains checking travellers permits to travel over the Blue Mountains.
 After a depot at Springwood was opened the depot at Glenbrook lagoon was no longer of use, however the lagoon was still used as an essential and welcomed source of water for those who travelled over the mountains by horse.
 The waterhole was later used to cool the engines of the early trains.
 The lagoon is now home to several wetland birds.

 In 2006, the Blue Mountains City Council commenced a lagoon restoration project, removing weed infestations.